mgrandau/telescope-control/README.md

 ## Running the prototype

-I've prototyped the code and its useage in finder-camera.ipynb
+I've prototyped the code and its usage in finder-camera.ipynb

 ## Dependencies

 * [ASICamera2 SDK](https://download.astronomy-imaging-camera.com/download/asi-camera-sdk-linux-mac/?wpdmdl=381) - Linux SDK
-* [pyasi](https://github.com/j0r1/pyasi) - This is a Python wrapper around some ASI SDK functions.
+* [pyasi](https://github.com/j0r1/pyasi) - a [Cython](https://cython.org/) wrapper around some ASI SDK.
+This should allow direct calls from python.